rizaldyip10/rizaldyip10/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Rizaldy Iman Putra.
-I am 21 years old.
 Currently studying at Aerospace Engineering Bandung Institute of Technology.
 6 months ago i started learning coding and my intrest to coding start growing ever since.
 The programming language that i study is python, but i also intrest to study C++ and java.

 Beside Programming, my hobbies are:
 1. Gaming